ultraluminar/EMA-2024s/README.md

       - User can customize notification preferences and theme.
       - App saves user settings and applies them accordingly.

-### Wireframes and Mockups
-The wireframes and mockups for our fridge management app are designed to provide a visual representation of the app's user interface and features.

 ## Development

 ### Technologies Used